Bucket List Experience: Motor Gliding

 Up in The Air

-It would be a lie if I told you that my nervousness disappeared as soon as the tires left the ground.
 I was sitting in that small plane, my body completely tensed up and barely moving.
 It took quite a few minutes until I felt my muscles ease.
-Then, finally, I could perceive the incredible feeling and freedom of motor gliding.

 We left the airfield and headed in the direction of our home.
 On the way, we passed Sonntagberg Basilica – an important pilgrimage destination and the most famous sight of our region.